zenangst/Spots/README.md

 - Has built-in support for regular views inside of both collection and table views.
 Write one view and use it across your application, when and where you want to use it.
 - Supports view states such as normal, highlighted and selected.
-- View height caching, this improves performance as each view has its height stored as a calculated value. on the view model.
+- View height caching that improves performance as each view has its height stored as a calculated value. on the view model.
 - Supports multiple views inside the same data source, no more ugly if-statements in your implementation;
 - Soft & hard updates to UI components.